mostafaghozal/Chimera/README.md

 ### Architecture
 * **Client**: represents the malware software installed on a corprate machine, it attempts to encrypt, fragment the senstive data and send it sends data using multiple protocols (HTTPS, DNS, UDP, SMTP, Telnet and Adaptive exfiltration mode, to try all protocols) based on configurable traffic patterns
 <br>
-The main objective on the client side is to bypass the firewall and operate stealthily without alarming the Intrusion Detection System (IDS).
+The main objective on the client side is to bypass the firewall and operate stealthily without alarming the Intrusion Detection System (IDS).<br>

 * **Server**: Represents the attacker server, Listens on various ports, decrypts incoming data, and reconstructs the fragments to extract the sensitive  infromation
 * **Firewall**: Simulates the company network's firewall.
 It supports rate limiting, port blocking, and keyword-based inspection, and logs events to firewall_log.txt.
 ### Helper Components